AlgxNef/Introductory-Earth-Science/README.md

 # [Introductory Earth Science - 理系地学入門](http://localhost:4500)

-This is a Next.js project for "Introductory Earth Science," a comprehensive online reference for science-based geology.
+This is a Next.js project for "Introductory Earth Science," a comprehensive online reference for science-based geoscience.
 The content is written in Markdown and statically generated for high performance.
+It uses KaTeX, a fast, high-quality mathematical formula rendering library, to render mathematical formulas on the server side to minimize latency, while using the Image component to automatically improve website performance and user experience.
+By placing the aside tag on the left and leaving the rest as the main text, the layout is neat and easy to read.
+This online reference stands out from the rest: Introductory Earth Science.

 ## Project Workflow